-inci dent (one or two sentences). nk about this incident, and try to remember what you were thinking and feeling.
-List one or to gs that you felt in your body when you were angry. we a som Hov sometimes react with violence when we feel angry.
+nk about this incident, and try to remember what you were thinking and feeling.
+List one or tw gs that you felt in your body when you were angry. - - we a som Hov sometimes react with violence when we feel angry.
 This can even happen before we realize are angry.
 Some men react immediately by shouting, throwing something on the floor, or hit nething or someone.
 Sometimes, we can even become depressed, silent, and introspective.
-Widid you demonstrate your anger during this incident?
+It will did you demonstrate your anger during this incident?
 How did you behave?
-(Write a senter few words about how you reacted and what you did when you were angry.)
+(Write a sentent few words about how you reacted and what you did when you were angry.)